vinogradova8/air_layout/README.md

 </p>
 <p>Gulp - was used as a streaming build system.</p>

+Before you begin, make sure to set up any environment parameters or configuration settings required for your project.
+These may include API keys, database connections, or environment-specific variables.

 <h4>To run the project locally:</h4>

 1. Clone the repo - select Code -> Local -> HTTPS/SSH and copy the link.